ChrisWiegman/chriswiegman.com/content/policies.md

 Some embeds may rely on code from from third-party sites.
 Where I use such code I will call out a link to the 3rs party's privacy policy as appropriate.

 As you may have noticed, there is no contact form on this site.
 Emails sent to me via the contact email address are stored in an encrypted format on my email host and will be deleted upon the conclusion of our business.
-If you would like to encrypt your email to me in transit, you may do so using my [http://wieg.co/pgp](public key).
+If you would like to encrypt your email to me in transit, you may do so using my [public key](http://wieg.co/pgp "Chris Wiegman's public GPG key").

 ## Comments Policy

 No comments are accepted directly on the site.
-Please feel free to find me on [https://mastodon.chriswiegmn.com](Mastodon), [https://twitter.com/ChrisWiegman](Twitter) or elsewhere to continue the conversation.
+Please feel free to find me on [Mastodon](https://mastodon.chriswiegmn.com "Chis Wiegman on Mastodon"), [Twitter](https://twitter.com/ChrisWiegman "Chris Wiegman on Twitter") or elsewhere to continue the conversation.

 ## Guest Posting Policy